 Rod Holder Extender Kit

 If your kayak already has flush mount rod holders, you may find that your reels are a little too close to the water and are getting wet.
-This often happens to kayak anglers who go through the surf to fish offshore or to kayaks that have a low profile.
-For kayak anglers who fish saltwater, this is not ideal as the saltwater can have a negative impact on the performance of your reels.
+This often happens to kayak anglers who go through the surf to fish offshore, or to kayaks that have a low profile.
+This is not ideal for kayak anglers who fish saltwater, as the saltwater can have a negative impact on the performance of your reels.
 One way to remedy this is to use YakGear Rod Holder Extenders.
-These rod holder extenders are a universal accessory that will fit into most flush mount rod holders whether they are molded in the kayak from the factory or deck mounted flush mount rod holders.
-Rod Holder Extenders elevates your rod 9 inches over the deck of the kayak keeping them high and dry, prolonging the performance and life of your fishing reels.
+These rod holder extenders are a universal accessory that fit into most flush mount rod holders, whether they are molded in the kayak from the factory or deck mounted flush mount rod holders.
+Rod holder extenders elevate your rod 9 inches over the deck of the kayak, keeping them high and dry, and prolonging both the performance and life of your fishing reels.

-One of the most popular styles of rod holders, Railblaza’s Rod Holder II is a universal rod holder that can accommodate conventional casting, spinning, or fly reels.
-It uses a collar lock system and an industry first fold down gimbal which allows you to safely use the rod holder when trolling for large game fish.
-The Rod Holder II uses the patented StarPort mounting system which offers you a fully customizable 360° horizontal range.
-Once installed, the StarPort also gives you the ability to use Railblaza’s full line of accessories shown here.
-All Railblaza rod holders can be adjusted over 90° vertically, giving you the freedom to fine tune your rod holders to your liking.
+One of the most popular styles of rod holder, RAILBLAZA’s Rod Holder II, is a universal rod holder that can accommodate conventional casting, spinning or fly reels.
+It uses a collar lock system and an industry first fold down gimbal, which allows you to safely use the rod holder when trolling for large game fish.
+The Rod Holder II uses the patented StarPort mounting system, which offers you a fully customizable 360-degree horizontal range.
+Once installed, the StarPort also gives you the ability to use RAILBLAZA’s full line of accessories shown here.
+All RAILBLAZA rod holders can be adjusted over 90 degrees vertically, giving you the freedom to fine tune your rod holders to your liking.

 Rod Leashes & Rod Floats